kieran-github/Algonquin-College-Discord-Bot/README.md

 !today - Parses the academic calendar 2018 and checks the date to see if there's an event for the current month and day.

-!week -  Parses the academic calendar 2018 and checks the date to see if there's an event for today and the next seven days.

 !month- Parses the academic calendar 2018 and checks the date to see if there's an event for the current month.

 !map - links algonquin college map PDF download and link.